Blimster/msgpack_codable/README.md

 ## Generics

-Classes with generic type parameters are not supported.
+Classes with generic type parameters are currently not supported.

+## Inheritance

+Inheritance is currently not supported.

 ## Enabling the macros experiment